 The world's largest gold mine - the Grasberg Mine in Papua, Indonesia.
 Photo courtesy of Richard Jones & Flickr (Creative Commons license).

-Mexico is better known for its silver mining, but it has a long history of producing gold, stretching back over 500 years.
-Output in 2017 was down on the 2016 level of 128.4 tonnes of gold, but Mexico’s future has potential – IF the country can curtail gang-related problems.
+The Central American nation is better known for its silver mining, but it has a long history of producing gold, stretching back over 500 years.
+Mexico’s future has potential – IF the country can curtail gang-related problems.
 Precious metal miners in the region have been subject to armed robberies and kidnappings, amongst other threats and challenges, but with modern mining technology opening up new avenues of wealth for the country, Mexico might find it cannot afford to miss out on expanding its mining operations.

 Peru is an unusual country.
 It has reliable precious metal reserves but unfortunately, due to its elevation, it is difficult to get machinery to the necessary sites but also to get the staff to the area.
 Even then, the altitude of some locations brings about difficulties with a lack of oxygen and subsequent fatigue.

 6) GHANA – 129.2 tonnes